 - Create a ConfigMgr Package with those Files

-You can actually see the folders being created while it’s applying, then then automatically reboots when the apply is “Complete” in the Dialog.
+You can actually see the folders being created while it’s applying, and then it automatically reboots when the apply is “Complete” in the dialog.

-We then connect to the UNC Path of the machine and grab the files needed for my source package:
+I then connect to the UNC path of the machine and grab the files needed for my source package.

-Create your Recast Kiosk Source Folder & create three subfolders ProgramData & Program Files.
-Then copy the Recast Software Folders from both locations on your reference machine into your source.
+Create your Recast Kiosk source folder and create three subfolders ProgramData and Program files.
+Then copy the Recast Software folders from both locations on your reference machine into your source.

-Then drill down to ProgramData\Recast Software and delete the Logs & Configurator Folders, Don’t need that.
+Then drill down to ProgramData\Recast Software and delete the Logs and Configurator folders.
+You don’t need that.

-Once you have your Source Files, we can create a ConfigMgr Package:
+Once you have your source files, you can create a ConfigMgr package.

-Now, we need to create the Task Sequence Module, which is 5 steps:
+Now, we need to create the Task Sequence module by taking the following 5 steps:

 - Copy ProgramData\Recast Software to Local Machine